 MSW ONLY data is presented in the chart below.
 Robust recycling and waste-to-energy rates continue to contribute to the steady decline of MSW tonnage going to the WGSL.

-Considering MSW only and landfill diversion specific to the WGSL, the landfill diversion rate achieved through recycling and waste-to-energy is nearing 76%, and the general material recycling rate is dropped to 34% mostly due to the drop in general recycling tonnage.
+Considering MSW only and landfill diversion specific to the WGSL, the landfill diversion rate achieved through recycling and waste-to-energy is at 82.2%, and the general material recycling rate increased to 38%, an increase of 4% from 2019.
 Landfill diversion rates for the most recent five (5) years at WGSL are charted below, allowing for a better visual assessment of the data.
-Important to note that of the 20% of material landfilled at WGSL in 2019, only 4% was MSW, with the rest consisting of ash and noncombustible residue from H-POWER.
+Important to note that 5% of the approximate 20% of material landfilled at WGSL in 2020, was MSW, with the rest consisting of ash and noncombustible residue from H-POWER.

 Recycling data: The tables below provide detail of tons recycled by material type.
 The City has gathered annual recycling data since 1988 (except for 1989 and 1990).
-Note the upward trend of general material recycling from approximately 75,000 tons in 1988 to nearly 407,000 tons in 2019.
-Recycling of C&D materials, such as concrete, rock and asphalt, contributed an additional 534,722 tons to the recycling rates, for a total of almost 1.0M tons recycled for 2019.
+Note the upward trend of general material recycling from approximately 75,000 tons in 1988 to nearly 470,000 tons in 2020.
+Recycling of C&D materials, such as concrete, rock and asphalt, contributed an additional 417,854 tons to the recycling rates, for a total of almost 900,000 tons recycled for 2020.
 C&D recycling rates tend to fluctuate based on the volume and type of construction projects undertaken from year to year but have risen significantly since 2015 due to ongoing major projects.
-In 2019, there was a significant drop in C&D Recycling due to a decrease in construction and the stored recyclable material stored on site.
+In 2020, there was a significant drop in C&D Recycling due to a decrease in construction and the stored recyclable material at the private C&D landfill.